-To check the Intelligent Provisioning version, click the System Information with then check the Intelligent Provisioning version.
+To select the Intelligent Provisioning version, click the System Information and select the required Intelligent Provisioning version.

-Setting Intelligent Provisioning Preferences
+Setting Intelligent Provisioning preferences

-Use Intelligent Provisioning Preferences to change the basic preferences, including the interface, keyboard languages, network and share setting, system date and time, and software update settings.
+Use Intelligent Provisioning Preferences to modify the basic preferences, including the interface, keyboard languages, network and share setting, system date and time, and software update settings.
 In addition, the EULA is accessible from this screen.

-- 1. On the Intelligent Provisioning home screen, click Perform Maintenance. - 2.
-Select Intelligent Provisioning Preferences from the maintenance options. - 3.
-In the Basic Setting tab, select settings for the following options:
+- 1. On the Intelligent Provisioning home screen, click Perform Maintenance.

+- 2. Select Intelligent Provisioning Preferences from the maintenance options.

+- 3. In the Basic Setting tab, select settings for the following options:

 - Interface Language

 - Keyboard Language

-- Boot BIOS Mode
+- Boot BIOS Mode This is always UEFI Optimized.

-- Legacy Boot Mode

-- UEFI Optimized Boot Disable

-- UEFI Optimized

 - System Software Update-Select a source for firmware update.

 - Update from HPE Website

-- Update from Custom URL
+- o Update from Custom URL

 - Time Zone

 - System Date

 - System Time

 - Enable Feedback

 - Accept EULA, or click Read EULA